staticdev/human-readable/README.rst

 Credits
 -------

-This lib is based on original humanize_ with some added features such as listing, improved naming, documentation, some more testing, bug fixes and better Portuguese support.
+This lib is based on original humanize_ with some added features such as listing, improved naming, documentation, functional tests, type-annotations, bug fixes and better localization.

 This project was generated from `@cjolowicz`_'s `Hypermodern Python Cookiecutter`_ template.